-- C.4.1 Work with the schools, libraries, and other providers to increase public good will for and utilization of facilities where capacity permits room for compatible community activities. - C.4.2 Where underutilization is identified, promote compatible community-oriented services provided by private and/or public agencies (e.g., day care). - C.4.3 Integrate existing and new facilities into centers of community activity (e.g., village centers and other destinations with multiple community-serving uses) maximizing cost/benefit advantages. - C.4.4 Identify opportunities to strategically locate selected facilities where they can serve local needs and strengthen community and neighborhood ties (e.g., the new cultural center in Huntington Station).
+- C.4.3 Integrate existing and new facilities into centers of community activity (e.g., village centers and other destinations with multiple community-serving uses) maximizing cost/benefit advantages. - C.4.4 Identify opportunities to strategically locate selected facilities where they can serve local needs and strengthen community and neighborhood ties (e.g., the new cultural center and proposed youth center in Huntington Station).